vglazer/USRA/README.md

 can be performed with respect to some specified vertex subset Fixed.
 Set num\_fixed to |Fixed| and list the vertices (in no particular order) after the adjacency or incidence list is input.
-If one does not wish to fix any vertices, num\_fixed should be set to 0.The fixed\_type parameter determines how the fixed vertices will be used.
+If one does not wish to fix any vertices, num\_fixed should be set to 0.
+The fixed\_type parameter determines how the fixed vertices will be used.
 Set it to 1 to induce a subgraph on Fixed, -1 to induce it on V \ Fixed, 2 to induce it on the common neighbourhood of Fixed (i.e. vertices of V adjacent to each and every vertex of Fixed), -2 to do so on the common non-neighbourhood of Fixed (i.e. vertices of V not adjacent to any